 To ensure the independence of the statutory auditor, the Chair of the Board Audit Committee has responsibility for approving the Engagement of the auditor for any non-audit service greater than \$150,000.
+DXFM's lead auditor is also required to rotate every five years unless the Board grants approval to extend the term for up to a further two years.
+On 23 June 2022, the Board granted approval to extend the term of the current lead auditor for one year, to include the audit for the year ending 30 June 2023 in light of the significant business and operational changes impacting the 2023 audit.

-Dexus's policy on the selection and appointment of the external auditor is available at www.dexus.com/corporategovernance.
+Dexus's policies on auditor independence and the selection and appointment of the external auditor are available at www.dexus.com/corporategovernance.

 The Board Audit Committee has appointed PwC as its external auditor.
 PwC is responsible for conducting an external audit of the full year financial reports and a statutory review of the applicable half-year financial reports.
-PwC is expected to carry out its responsibilities in accordance with Australian law and audit firm policy.
-To the extent that DXFM as Responsible Entity for any fund issues interim accounts, these are issued with a review opinion from PwC.
+PwC performs its responsibilities in accordance with the Corporations Act and Australian Accounting Standards.